TZstatsADS/Spr2017-proj2-grp11/README.md

 In this second project of GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
 See [Project 2 Description](project2_desc.md) for more details.

-*The above general statement about project 2 can be removed once you are finished with your project.
-It is optional.
+Our data is found from data.gov, the url of the website is [data.gov](http://www.census.gov/foreign-trade/statistics/country/sitc/index.html).

-## Project Title ??
+## Project Title
+## Trace of Aroma - World Trade with U.S.
 Term: Spring 2017

 + Team #
-+ **Projec title**: + Team members
++ **Trace of Aroma - World Trade with U.S.**: + Team members
 	+ Ruxue Peng
 	+ Raphael Xiv
 	+ Xiaowo Sun